Explore Jobs

 Sociology Anthropology

 Defined as the study of social life, social change, and the social causes and consequences of human behavior.
-Defined as the study of human beings and their ancestors through time in terms of physical character, environmental and social relations, and culture.
+Defined as the study of human beings and their ancestors through time, emphasizing physical characteristics, environmental and social relations, and culture.

-Focuses on social problems and institutions by using quantitative and qualitative data.
-Focused on culture and community by using qualitative data.
+Focuses on social problems and institutions using both quantitative and qualitative data.
+Focuses on culture and community through qualitative data analysis.

-Areas of study include social class, social stratification, social mobility, law, and more.
-Areas of study include art, gender, language, and religion.
+Key areas of study include social class, social stratification, social mobility, law, and more.
+Key areas of study include art, gender, language, and religion.

 What Is Sociology?